Who is Richard G. Klein?

 When reading Freud in English, have you sometimes wondered: What exactly did Freud write in the original German?
 What is the best translation of a particular text of Freud?
 Now—without much effort—you may answer these questions for yourself—simply by glancing to the right to read the German version of the English translation.

-Now Available: The complete bilingual of THE INTERPRETATION OF DREAMS:
+1. The complete bilingual of THE INTERPRETATION OF DREAMS and ON DREAMS

 I also have generated and edited numerous translations of Lacan’s writings and seminars, many of which I have turned into bilingual texts.
 I am currently working on a bilingual of the complete Écrits.